oscar-system/GAP.jl/README.md

 Also, everything in this repository might change in the future, so currently any update can break the code you wrote upon functionality from packages in this repository.

 This software is licensed under the LGPL, version 3, or any later version.

+## Funding

+The development of this Julia package is supported by the Deutsche Forschungsgemeinschaft DFG within the [Collaborative Research Center TRR 195](https://www.computeralgebra.de/sfb/).